 - Cover letter addressed to the Kansas FFA National Officer Candidate Selection Committee highlighting desire to serve along with skills and abilities to serve as both thee candidate and national officer

-- Evaluations – Each candidate must have submit six Officer Candidate Evaluation Forms.
+- Evaluations – Each candidate must submit six Officer Candidate Evaluation Forms.
 The six completed forms must come from the high school FFA advisor (candidates with more than one advisor may have one combined form or multiples), one college faculty member or advisor, one current high school FFA member, and three members of the candidate’s state officer team (candidates may complete evaluations for other candidates).
-These are also due by June 3rd.
+These forms can be completed online at https://fs3.formsite.com/Jaxksu/KSFFANOC/index.html.
+These are also due by June 26th.

 - The selection process will be conducted similarly to the National Officer Candidate process at National Convention.
 Many of the same rounds will be included.
 The entire process is behavioral based and focused on competencies identified by the Selection Committee for both an effective candidate and an effective officer.
 Candidates can expect a knowledge examination, individual interviews, group interviews, social interaction with the committee, speaking opportunities, facilitation modeling and other activities deemed appropriate by the Selection Committee.